maliksalman/advanced-rabbit/README.md

 1. Moving messages to DLQ after retries are exhausted
 1. Expiring messages from DLQ
 1. Moving messages to the origial queue from DLQ
-1. Shared transactions with DB while consuming messages
+1. Shared transactions with RabbitMQ and DB while consuming messages
 1. Routing messages based on JSON message content

 ## Setup